tuokri/UnrealScript-FCrypto/README.md

 UnrealScript cryptography utilities.
 The majority of this library is based heavily on [BearSSL](https://www.bearssl.org/).

+# DISCLAIMER: This library is under development and should be considered pre-alpha software!

 #### Why BearSSL?

 FCrypto is based on BearSSL simply because it is one of the most well documented